Thinking critically about research

 - Strong critiques explain why the limitation matters

-Study descriptions for critical analysis (handout or QR code below)
+Materials: Study descriptions (handout or QR code below)

 Introduce the task:

-“You’re going to practice writing limitations as you would in a discussion section.
-Each study description includes enough methodological detail to identify real, specific limitations.”
+“Now you’ll practice writing limitations as you would in a discussion section.
+The handout has 6 study descriptions with methodological detail.
+Choose one to work with.”

 - Discuss: What would you have written at A-level?